kc8son/postgresql_table_partitioning/readme.md

 ## 🎯 Overview

+Over the past year I have had the opportunity to work with PostgreSQL.
+I have been able to dig into some intermediate topics.
+Table partitioning is one such topic.
 This project showcases how to implement and manage **table partitioning** in PostgreSQL, using a year's worth of checking account transactions as sample data.
 Table partitioning is a powerful database optimization technique that can significantly improve query performance and maintenance operations on large datasets.

 ## 🔧 What is Table Partitioning?